AhmedMohamedKamel2022/Heart-Disease-Prediction-app/README.md

 # Heart Disease Prediction Application
-This is my completed data science project from as a junior data scientist uploading data to build a website
+This is my completed data science project as a junior data scientist from loading data to build a website.